 You activated the Store Locator Plus base plug-in and followed all the instructions but when you visit your locator page no map is there.

 Here are some common reasons why the map will not appear:

 Did you obtain a Google MAP API key?

 As of June 22, 2016 Google requires all new domains, sites to obtain a key.
 There are many options based on how often your locations are queried.
 There are instructions in the SLP documentation site , in the SLP User Interface under INFO.
+See Getting Started Guide.
+More recently, 2018, Google has introduced security measures requiring SSL certification (HTTPS) for sites that may want the search to locate their customers location.
+(Location Sensor)

 Q: I have 20 locations filled in on the back end, but only 5 show up on the front end.
 What am I missing?

 A: Establishing various parameters in the settings under the Settings/Search and under the Settings/ Results tab in your SLP User interface will effect how your results are displayed.
 Setting the Results radius to a large enough number to include all locations is paramount to achieve best results.

 Getting Started , Results Settings and Search settings are also explained in the Documentation.
 You can search by keyword or click on the menu sidebar.